Your Guide to UPS Shipping Rates

 - Track UPS fuel surcharges.
 As we mentioned above, you can look up surcharges on your own and use that for shipments you're sending out right away.
 However, keep in mind that this won't account for any service-related fees UPS may add if the needs of your small package shipment change after booking.

 - Bundle shipments.
 If you're regularly shipping to customers, see if they're okay with bigger shipments at less-frequent intervals.
 Shipping at greater weight usually means better rates, while fewer shipments mean less fuel consumption.
+Be sure to check out small package weight and size limits though to make sure you don't exceed the limit.

 - Negotiate for discounts.
 If you have enough shipping volume, you have negotiating power with UPS to land discounts on fuel surcharges or other areas of your bill.
 However, small and mid-size businesses sometimes struggle here due to (relatively) smaller shipping volumes.